alex-dot/butano-auxiliary/README.md

 - GBA maps must be multiples of 32\*8 pixels in each dimension (i.e. 32x32, 32x64, 64x96, etc.),so the tiled project needs to reflect that.
   - For example: If you are using 16x16 tilemaps, you must use 16x16, 16x32, 32x48, etc.
 - It currently only supports 16x16 tilemaps (others could work but haven't been tested yet)
+- It currently only supports one tilemap per tiled map

 ## How to set up in butano project